astrotuna201/ntf/README.md

  8  8  8  8  8  8  8  8  8  8
  9  9  9  9  9  9  9  9  9  9
 ```
 Virtual padding can be specified for a view.
 Here one padding row is added before and after, and columns are padded 2 before and 3 after.
 A padding value of -1 is used here to make boundaries obvious.
 The default padding value is 0.
+Padding can also be added to sub views to aid windowed operations such as convolutions.
 ```swift
 let padding = [
     Padding(1),                   // row pad